paulvarache/restify-validation-engine/README.md

         },
         body: {
             email: { // The field to validate
-                required: true // A validator
+                required: true, // A validator
-                isEmail: "The mail is required" // This string will be used as a custom error message }
+                isEmail: "The mail is required" // This string will be used as a custom error message },
+            password: {
+                required: new restify.BadRequestError('Password is required')
+            }
         }
     }